-Let’s start this discussion by talking about the purpose of rifle twist rates at all.
+Let’s start with purpose of rifle twist rates all together.

-The problem was that they were inaccurate.
+The problem with these smoothbore muskets was that they were inaccurate.
 The lead balls were prone to fly off in different directions after firing.
 But given the type of infantry tactics at the time, this wasn’t seen as an issue.

-Rifling for small arms existed, which would have helped the situation, but it was impractical.
-In order for rifling to be useful, there had to be a tight fit between the lead ball and the bore of the rifle.
-Without that tight fit, then the rifling would not impart spin to the ball or the gasses from ignition would blow by the projectile.
+Rifling for small arms did exist, which would have helped the situation, but it was impractical.
+Rifles require a tight fit between the lead ball and the bore of the rifle.
+Without that tight fit, the projectile won’t spin or the expanding gasses might blow by it entirely.